dyninst/dyninst/docs/proccontrol/overview.rst

    and then extract information about the new thread from the EventNewThread.

-6. In step 6, we’ve finished handling the new thread event and need to tell ProcControlAPI what to do in response to this event.
+6. In step 6, we've finished handling the new thread event and need to tell ProcControlAPI what to do in response to this event.
 For example, we could choose to stop the process from further execution by returning a value of :cpp:enumerator:`Process::cb_action_t::cbProcStop`.
 Instead, we choose let